Group of students walking

 Department Demographics

-We are committed to increasing diversity in our department.
+We are committed to exposing prejudice and inequality in our department.
 The first step in our journey is to acknowledge and quantify the problem.
 Here you can find graphs displaying the demographics of all students and faculty in the Department of Physics.

 Demographics